-A highlight of this year’s summit occurred on October 26, 2019, when the campus hosted a Black Male Symposium entitled “American Conqueror.
+A highlight of this year’s summit occurred on Oct.
+26, when the campus hosted a Black Male Symposium titled “American Conqueror.
 American Victim.
 American Citizen: A Symposium Examining the Intellectual, Social, Material, and Psychological Status of Black Males in America.”
-Greater Allegheny faculty members Dr. Anthony B. Mitchell and Mr. Johnathan White chaired the conference, funded in part with a grant from The Office of the Vice Provost for Educational Equity.
+Greater Allegheny faculty members Anthony B. Mitchell and Johnathan White chaired the conference, funded in part with a grant from the Office of the Vice Provost for Educational Equity.

 More than 50 scholars, artists, students, alumni and community activists gathered to engage with individuals who personally or professionally understand the complexities of the ‘black experience’ in America.

 For the young black men who attend Penn State Greater Allegheny, there is no shortage of role models.
 Since 2009, the campus has offered a mentoring program for African American males.
-Founded by Mitchell and White as the African American Male Mentoring Program (AAMMP), it was recently renamed the Stewart and Jones Scholar Leadership Program in honor of Dr. James B. Stewart, Professor Emeritus and the late Dr. W. Terrell Jones, both of whom served as Vice-Provosts of Educational Equity at the university.
+Founded by Mitchell and White as the African American Male Mentoring Program (AAMMP), it was recently renamed the Stewart and Jones Scholar Leadership Program in honor of James B. Stewart, professor emeritus and the late W. Terrell Jones, both of whom served as vice provosts of educational equity at the University.

 Through formal course work, individual and group meetings, and cultural and service-based activities, the program provides students the guidance and education necessary to become highly engaged and civically minded members of their communities and career fields.